 Personal cloud storage

-Personal cloud storage is enabled by a network-attached device that allows users to store different types of personal data.
-Examples of cloud storage include text, graphics, photos, video, and music.
-The user owns and controls the device, and can access it from anywhere via the Internet.
-The device is really a personal cloud drive.
+Personal cloud storage is enabled by a network-attached device that allows users to store personal data such as text, graphics, photos, video and music.
+The user owns and controls the device, which is essentially a personal cloud drive, and can access it from anywhere via the internet.

 Private cloud storage